izzeddin62/alu-higher_level_programming/python-input_output/README.md

 function that returns the dictionary description with simple data structure (list, dictionary, string, integer and boolean) for JSON serialization of an object
 ### 9-student.py
 defines a class Student that defines a student
+### 10-student.py
+defines a class Student that defines a student that implements a to_json with argument attr